benswinney/kube-homelab-multinode/README.md

 root@HOST $ mv pki /etc/kubernetes/
 ```

-### Confirm that the full list of required files exist on each Etcd node
+### Confirm that the full list of required files exists on each etcd node

 > etcd01